Ujjawal3/Roadsters/README.md

 ## How to make a submission?
 Submissions are to be made through GitHub Pull Requests.
 To know more about how to make a GitHub Pull Request you can refer the [Fundamentals of Git](https://www.youtube.com/playlist?list=PLLt4yMoVgczVgFcTzT60U5IXtNX1qjHL9) playlist which contains everything that you would need.

+## Make sure to include
+  - A README.md file with your name, contact information, project description and how to run the code (and other necessary information).
+  - A folder containing a demo video of your project.

-Here is a detailed step by step walkthrough if you don't know how to make a Debugit submission.
+## Here is a detailed step by step walkthrough if you don't know how to make a Debugit submission.

 - Create a fork of this [repository](https://github.com/COPS-IITBHU/Debugit_2022) A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.